At a Glance

 Every cannabis POS can export sales data to CSV.
 If that is all your system supports, it is all we need.
 You export your sales report on a weekly cadence, upload it to ShelfSpace, and our ingestion engine parses the file, matches products to vendors, and feeds the data into your settlement calculations.

-Our bulk upload tool uses smart header detection, so you do not need to reformat your export.
-We recognize common column names across major POS systems and map them to the right fields.
-If your POS uses non-standard headers, we configure the mapping once during onboarding and it persists for every future upload.
+The bulk upload tool uses smart header detection, so you do not need to reformat your export.
+The platform recognizes common column names across major POS systems and maps them to the right fields.
+If your POS uses non-standard headers, the mapping is set once during onboarding and persists for every future upload.

 What Happens After Import